 Project objectives, outcomes, and beneficiaries

-The overall aim of the project is to close these knowledge gaps and to develop a tangible strategy for the utilization of forest reproductive material for the species in a sustainable and efficient way.
+The overall aim of the project is to close these knowledge gaps and to develop a tangible strategy for the utilization of forest reproductive material for the species in a sustainable and efficient way (Strategy as download).
 In addition, the project shall also help to build capacity related to the provision of forest reproductive material in Ethiopia in general.
 Students, forest managers and other forest professionals are going to be benefited from the capacity building during implementation of this project.